Call to Power II: Source code release

+Reception

-Call to Power II received mixed reviews.
-GameSpot awarded 7.2 out of 10, highlighting the improved interface, animations and sound, and the game's replay value.
+The game received above-average reviews according to the review aggregation website Metacritic.
+Bruce Geryk of GameSpot highlighted the improved interface, animations and sound, and the game's replay value.
 Criticisms included the lack of feedback during diplomacy, lack of tactical control during combat, the shift from city micromanagement to army micromanagement, and weak AI.
+John Lee of NextGen said of the game, "It's a hoot, but it still feels like Civilization, and we've been there, done that, several times over.
+Luckily for Activision, some of us are eager to go there and do it again."